 The ADMC accreditation requires annual maintenance.
 That maintenance is either in the form of a Reaffirmation or a Renewal.
 For two years after earning accredited status, an ADMC must Reaffirm that all of the information provided is still true.
-In the third year after earning accreditation, an ADMC must Renew.
+In the third year after earning accreditation, an ADMC must complete a Renewal form and submit documentation.
 (Visit ADMC Renewal to learn more about how the Renewal process works.)

 ADMC Reaffirmation Process